-Let us discuss about all of these rules in brief:
+Let us discuss all of these rules in brief:

 - Multi-dimensional conceptual view: OLAP tools should allow users with a multi-dimensional model that keeps up a correspondence to users' views of the enterprise and is intuitively analytical and straightforward to use.
 Interestingly, this rule is given various levels of support by sellers who disagree that a multi-dimensional conceptual view of data can be delivered without multi-dimensional storage.

 - Transparency: The OLAP technology has the underlying database and architecture, and the likely heterogeneity of input data sources that should be apparent to users.
 This necessity is to preserve the user's productivity and proficiency with familiar front-end environments and tools.

 - Accessibility: The OLAP tool also let to access data needed for the analysis from all heterogeneous enterprise data sources such as relational, non-relational, and legacy methods.